olibatstone/11ty-portfolio/src/selected-work/cutting-wasted-kits/index.md

 ## Summary

 I redesigned Health Insights’ genetic test kit and created new online instructions to cut sample rejections as part of a scale-up.
 The reject rate dropped 9.7 percentage points to 0.3%, saving about $3,880 per 1,000 kits and protecting patient trust.
+This reduced repeat collections for patients and shortened time to result.

 ## Problem